walquis/git-basics-team-project/thebook/src/objects-and-trees-exercise.md

 Commit it...
 ```
 $ git rev-parse HEAD
-$ git commit -m "Commented in views.py"  # or use the 'gc' alias: gc -m "Commented..."
+$ git commit -m "Added a menu item link to index.html"  # or use the 'gc' alias: gc -m "Added a..."
 $ git status
 ```